 Britax Car Seats - The Ultimate Comparison Charts

-Britax is long-established as a world leader in the car seat industry, making a first-class line of infant car seats, convertible car seats, and booster seats.
+Britax is long-established as a world leader in the car seat industry, making some of the best infant car seats, best convertible car seats, and best booster car seats.
 For more than 70 years, Britax has innovated sleeker and safer car seat designs.

 In 1996, after becoming a best seller in Europe, the company launched a line of car seats in the United States.
 Today, Britax car seats for small children are categorized into two groups: